Are you trying to find activities for your kids so they don’t waste their days away watching TV?

 - Older kids may enjoy making a button bracelet.

 - Make a salt dough hand print bowl.

 Screen-Free Activities for Outdoorsy Kids

 Turn the TV off and get some fresh air this summer.
 It’s not good for kids to be cooped up inside all summer long.
 The good weather won’t last.
 Take advantage of it while you can.
 Go on a walk in the woods or take a trip to the park.
+Even if your children do not think that they enjoy being outdoors, by the end of the day, I guarantee that they will have enjoyed it!
+One of my Nephew’s didn’t like going outside and would much rather play video games all day.
+Last Christmas I bought him an Electric Scooter and you couldn’t get him off of it for the 3 months following!
 You can even go outside at night and stargaze together.
 Here are some other screen-free activities for outdoorsy kids:

 - Have a friendly water balloon fight!